CIS-454-Studdy-Buddy/StudyBuddy/README.md

 ## Do only one time

-Create virtual environment
+Create virtual environment in the project folder name the venv "venv"

+python3 -m venv venv
-pip3 install -r requirements.txt
+source venv/bin/activate // this activates the virtual environment pip3 install -r requirements.txt

+**command "deactivate" to close

 ## Do the remaining steps everytime
+source venv/bin/activate
+flask run
-source venv/bin/activate // this activates the virtual environment flask run copy and paste the url shown in the terminal
+copy and paste the url shown in the terminal to your web browser